janjagusch/connect-x/README.md

 	poetry run bin/submit
 	```

-Note: You can also submit solutions through the CI when releasing a new tag.
-In order to do so, you new to have the `KAGGLE_API_TOKEN` variable set.
+**Note**: You can also submit solutions through the CI when releasing a new tag.
+In order to do so, you need to have the `KAGGLE_API_TOKEN` variable set.

 1. Create a new token for the [Kaggle API](https://github.com/Kaggle/kaggle-api) and store it as `kaggle.json`.
 1. In the directory where `kaggle.json` is stored, run: